-We ask all of our long-term volunteers to complete a background check and child protection training through Verified Volunteers.
+We ask all of our applicants to complete a criminal background check and child-protection training through Adventist Screening Verification.
 The steps are outlined below:

 - Select your home Union and Conference.

 - Create a username and password, then enter information.
-Be sure to list your full legal name.
+Use full legal name.